invictus-integration/docs-ifa/support/v6-migration.md

 #### Migrating PubSub v1 to v2

-Basically all we need to do is change the authentication and endpoint and remove the metadata links.
+We need to change the authentication, endpoint and remove the metadata links.

+Also we need to use a POST on the subscribe endpoint instead of a GET.

 ##### Publish